2009 Glasgow North East by-election: Candidates

 Former Big Brother housemate Mikey Hughes stood as an independent candidate.

 The British National Party (BNP) selected Charlie Baillie as their candidate who stood as second candidate on the list for Scotland in the 2009 European Election.

-The Jury Team, an umbrella organisation aiming to support Independent candidates in UK elections, selected John Smeaton, the former Glasgow Airport baggage handler who became known for his intervention during the 2007 Glasgow International Airport attack as its first candidate for a Westminster election.
+The Jury Team, an umbrella organisation aiming to support Independent candidates in UK elections, selected John Smeaton, the former Glasgow Airport baggage handler who became known for his intervention during the 2007 Glasgow Airport attack as its first candidate for a Westminster election.
 On declaration of his candidacy in September, he was given the third shortest odds to win the seat.

 David Doherty, an environmental protection graduate of the University of Strathclyde, was the Scottish Green Party candidate.

 The Socialist Labour Party stood Louise McDaid, who topped their party list for Scotland in the 2009 European Election.

 Mev Brown stood as an independent candidate.
 Colin Campbell stood for The Individuals Labour and Tory (TILT).

 Official candidate names and ballot paper descriptions were confirmed by Glasgow City Council on 28 October 2009.